inchiresolver/inchiresolver/README.rst

 initial setup (approx 1.5GB of downloads from DockerHub).
 After a successful download, it will start a InChI resolver instance locally.

-The already applied ``./up`` commando has start up the InChI Resolver App container and a Postgres Database container instance (the initial configuration of the containers is provided in the ``.env`` file and the ``docker-compose.yml`` file, **NOTE**: the InChI Resolver App container connects to port 8000 of the host system, if this port is already in use, it can by reconfigured in ``.env``, see variable ``DJANGO_APP_CONNECTION_PORT``).
+The already applied ``./up`` commando has started up the container-based InChI Resolver App and a Postgres Database instance (the initial configuration of the containers is provided in the ``.env`` file and the ``docker-compose.yml`` file, **NOTE**: the InChI Resolver App connects to port 8011 of the host system, if this port is already in use, it can by reconfigured in ``.env``, see variable ``DJANGO_APP_CONNECTION_PORT``).
 If everything went fine, you should now be able to go to ::

     http://localhost:8011/admin      (you should see Django Admin Login page)

-For the initial setup of Django installation underlying the InChI Resolver, still a few steps need to be done.
+For the initial setup of Django installation underlying the InChI Resolver still a few steps need to be done.
 Since Django runs inside a Docker container you can not directly access Django's regular ``manage.py`` script to set up things.
 Instead you have to use the ``django-manage-py`` script provided in the current directory which passes any arguments to the ``manage.py`` script of the Django instance running inside the InChI Resolver container.